Compare public liability insurance

 A client hurts themselves at one of your events

-A passer by is hit when your sign falls over
+A passer-by is injured when your sign falls over

-You or an employee spills paint during a job
+You or an employee drops paint during a job

 A client hurts themselves at one of your events